 Add a little color, if desired; just be sure it's not so dark that your shapes and colors aren't visible.
 To add color, transfer the melted soap to a mixing container, add a few drops of color and stir.
 This color was made with 20 drops of red and 5 drops of yellow.

 Once the soap has cured, cut out names, words or shapes with small letter cookie cutters.
 Set the shapes aside.

-Arrange the letters and/shapes in the molds -- positioned as a mirror image -- on top of the pre-poured clear soap.
+Arrange the letters and/shapes in the molds—positioned as a mirror image—on top of the pre-poured clear soap.
 When finished, the bottom of the molds will be the top of the soap.

 Pour more clear soap over letters.
 The soap must be warm enough to pour, but not hot enough to melt letters.
 This step is a bit tricky and requires a little bit of patience and practice.
 Reserve a few molds to practice until you get the hang of it.

 Fill the soap molds completely with clear soap base.
 Or, stop 1/4 inch from the top, allowing the clear soap base to set and then pouring a layer of opaque soap over the clear layer.
 Allow the soap molds to harden for two hours.
 Now you have your own soap!